DaveCThompson/HUE9000/docs/JAVASCRIPT_MODULE_REFERENCE.md

 *   **@module PhaseRunner:** A generic executor for declarative startup phase configurations.
 *   **Core Responsibilities:**
     *   Parses a phase config object and builds a GSAP timeline dynamically from it.
-    *   Orchestrates all procedural state changes for components during the startup sequence, acting as the **single source of truth** for animations and state until the sequence completes.
+    *   Orchestrates all procedural state changes for components during the startup sequence.
     *   Returns a promise that resolves on completion of the phase timeline.

 #### `startupPhase[0-11].js`